Hiddensee: Climate

-Hiddensee is dominated macro-climatically by the Baltic Sea coastal climate with frequent alternation between maritime and continental influences.
+Hiddensee is dominated macro-climatically by the Baltic Sea coastal climate with frequent alternation between maritime and continental influences (Köppen: Cfb; Trewartha: Dobk).
 Characteristically it has frequent, brisk and changeable winds and long periods of sunshine.
 This averages 1,850 hours per year.
 As a result, Hiddensee is one of the sunniest places in Germany.
 One special feature is so-called transperiod wind circulation, when there are weak, offshore wind conditions, and which is caused by the different temperatures over the sea and land.
 This produces a sea breeze in late morning that abates in the afternoon or evening.

 The longstanding annual average temperature on the island is 8 C. The average wind speed in Kloster is 7 m/s.
 In comparison to the nearby island of Rügen, the average annual precipitation on Hiddensee is markedly less at 540 mm.